 The flattish summit of the mountain Knocknarea Sligo is topped by the massive Queen Maeve’s Cairn, The ancient stone cairn looms over Sligo town.
 From the parking lot, it is a walk up a neat path and it takes around 40 to 45 minutes to reach Queen Maeve’s Cairn.
 The cairn is about 10 meters high and is visible for miles around.

-Kylemore Abbey was built for love – the love of Dr Mitchell who built the manor house for his wife Margaret who tragically died young.
+One of the most famous landmarks in Ireland is Kylemore Abbey that was built for love – the love of Dr Mitchell who built the manor house for his wife Margaret who tragically died young.

 Hook Lighthouse in Wexford is truly one of a kind.
 Purpose-built 800 years ago by Knight William Marshal, take a step back in time and enjoy a guided tour hearing tales of medieval times and life as a lightkeeper.
 Take in the spectacular view from the balcony with miles of the sea rolling out before you.
 Enjoy the visitor centre with a gift shop, art workshop, exhibits and café.

 Limerick Milk Market

 As in many countries, Ireland is working to emphasize buying local, buying fresh and supporting small producers and the Limerick Milk Market is the epitome of that ethos.

 A bustling foodie mecca the Milk Market Limerick has something for everyone.
 From special events to foodie tastings and cooking classes the Milk Market covers the gamut of gourmet events in the area.

 Lisdoonvarna, in North Clare, is Ireland’s premier Spa town and is famous for its music and festival – while it is also perfectly placed for visits to the Burren National Park.
 Festivals are a feature of ‘Lisdoon’, the two premier ones being the September Festival – one of Europe’s largest singles match-making festival of romance; and the Burren Slow Food Festival.